 The hotel is plastic-free, uses all-natural cleaning products and supports local growers, farmers, fishers and makers – most furnishings are courtesy of Puglian artisans.
 Plentiful organic produce is grown in the hotel’s gardens and groves, too, and staff at every level are local hires.

-Private dinners can be arranged amid the perfectly private, achingly romantic olive or citrus groves, or on the sunset-facing terrace.
+Private dinners can be arranged amid the perfectly private, achingly romantic olive or citrus groves, or pick a secluded spot on the terrace.

 The concierge will happily arrange in room dining any time, day or night.
 The menu is smaller, but full of tasty Apulian charcuterie and cheeses, stacked sandwiches, salads and sweets.

-Just a five-minute drive from beautiful Le Macchie beach and the rustic town of Fasano, Masseria Calderisi sits amid olive groves and farmland on Italy’s ‘heel’.
+Just a five-minute drive from a beautiful private beach and the seaside town of Savelletri, Masseria Calderisi sits amid olive groves and farmland on Italy’s ‘heel’.

 Brindisi is the closest airport, a 40-minute drive from the hotel.
 There are direct flights from major cities throughout Europe; those arriving from further afield will need to stopover.
 The hotel can arrange transfers from €120 each way.
 Alternatively fly into Bari, an hour’s drive away.